talon-one/TalonOneJavaSdk/docs/ManagementApi.md

         //manager_auth.setApiKeyPrefix("Token");

         ManagementApi apiInstance = new ManagementApi(defaultClient);
-        Integer applicationId = 56; // Integer | The ID of the Application.
+        Long applicationId = 56; // Long | The ID of the Application.
 It is displayed in your Talon.One deployment URL.
-        Integer campaignId = 56; // Integer | The ID of the campaign.
+        Long campaignId = 56; // Long | The ID of the campaign.
 It is displayed in your Talon.One deployment URL.
         CampaignCopy body = new CampaignCopy(); // CampaignCopy | body
         try {
             InlineResponse2008 result = apiInstance.copyCampaignToApplications(applicationId, campaignId, body);